Tulsa Welding School Tuition Costs: Welding, Pipefitting & HVAC Breakdown

 Gear package ~$1,800 (PPE & tools)

-This breakdown shows you where costs go and helps you compare real value between programs.
+This breakdown shows exactly where the money goes and helps you compare real value between programs.

 Financial Aid, Scholarships, and Payment Options